pengxiangzhang/la-mgmt-system/doc/Documentation.md

 #### hiring_calendar_controller.rb

-- Handel request of admin to edit interview calendar URL.
+- Handle request of admin to edit interview calendar URL.

 #### interview_location_controller.rb

-- Handel request of admin to edit interview location.
+- Handle request of admin to edit interview location.

 #### lastday_interview_controller.rb

-- Handel request of admin to edit the last day of the interview.
+- Handle request of admin to edit the last day of the interview.

 #### open_apply_controller.rb

-- Handel request of admin to open or close the application.
+- Handle request of admin to open or close the application.

 #### see_pdf_controller.rb

-- Handel request of admin to access applicants' application form.
+- Handle request of admin to access applicants' application form.

 #### send_email_controller.rb